Songs from the Second Floor: Reception

+Critical response

 Film critic J. Hoberman from The Village Voice concluded about the film: "Easier to respect than enthuse over, Andersson's rigorous personal vision is not only distanced but distancing."
 Roger Ebert of Chicago Sun-Times gave the film four stars out of four and wrote, "You may not enjoy it but you will not forget it."
 Anton Bitel, writing for Eye for Film, felt that "the heavy symbolism overwhelms the storytelling."

 On review aggregator Rotten Tomatoes, the film received an 89% approval rating, based on 35 reviews, with an average rating of 7.5/10.
-On Metacritic, the film was given a score of 76 out of 100, based on 14 critics, indicating "generally favorable reviews."
+On Metacritic, the film was given a score of 76 out of 100, based on 14 critics, indicating "generally favorable reviews".

+The film is featured in "Ari's Adventures in Moviegoing", a collection of films on the Criterion Channel that were handpicked by Ari Aster, director of Midsommar (2019) and other horror films.
+Aster states that he saw this film in the theater with his mother at the age of 14, and states that the impact of this film on him was "seismic", citing the film as a major influence.